muhammad-guluzade/Haskell/FamilyTree/README.md

 1716), (1687,1759), (1667, 1748), (1695, 1726), (1700, 1782), (1710, 1790), (1746, 1807), (1759,
 1789)]

 This is the family tree.
 Each list index is common for all three lists, meaning that Nikolaus1 had 3 children, was born at 1623, and died at 1708, Jacob I had 0 children, was born at 1654, and died at 1705, and was **the son** of Nikolaus1.
 Nikolaus1's children are **next 3 people in the list of names**.
+This pattern applies to entire data type.

+Upon the completion of this assignment, one would gain deep insight into **functional programming** and especially **recursion**.